SaraMWillis/example-docs/docs/running_jobs/batch_jobs/batch_directives/index.md

     #SBATCH --mem=50gb
     #SBATCH --time=01:00:00
     ```

-    On Puma, up to 94 CPUs or 470gb of memory can be requested.
-If using the ```mem``` flag, be sure to calculate the number of CPUs you are requesting by referring to the table with standard memory per CPU available and computing (total memory)/(memory per CPU).
+    On Puma, up to 94 CPUs or 470 GB of memory can be requested.

 === "Single GPU Node"